Develop

 After completing this section, the developer should be able to:

-Recompile and load the Yolo Sample with Unity.
+• Recompile and load the YOLO Sample with Unity.

-Understand how to integrate this API with the Unity Sentis architecture to access ML/CV models.
+• Integrate this API with the Unity Sentis architecture to access ML/CV models.
 Note that the Unity Sentis integration is not a required dependency and many developers will choose to access different or proprietary frameworks.
 However, it is provided as a convenience for developers to experiment quickly.

-Use Cases
+Use cases

 The framework described in this section can be followed to load the ML/CV model of your choice.
 Note that the complexity of the models available online differ widely and you will need to be careful to find a model that meets the performance profile required by your application.
 Unity also provides samples that can be modified for use to do other things like digit recognition.